Rahulrooh/Rahulrooh/README.md

-# 👋 Hi, I'm Rahul Raj Alluri — Java Developer
+# 👋 Hi, I'm Rahul Raj Alluri — Software Engineer

 🎯 A passionate Java Developer with 4+ years of experience in building scalable, secure, and cloud-ready web applications using modern full-stack technologies.